-DGAT-cancer integrated both mutation-based features (uEMD-Mut) and gene expression-based features (uEMD-Ex, MutExTDA and expression values) to identify cancer drivers.
+DGAT-cancer integrated both mutation-based features (uEMD-Mut) and gene expression-based features (uEMD-Ex and MutExTDA) to identify cancer drivers.
 The importance of these two types of features in the prediction was then evaluated.
-First, we used only uEMD-Mut to predict cancer drivers for each of the nine cancer types (Methods); this predictor was termed DGAT-Mut.
+First, we used only uEMD-Mut to predict cancer drivers for each of the nine cancer types (Methods).
 The comparison between DGAT-Mut with other methods was based on a total of 23,433 genes that have the prediction score from at least one of the methods.
 Table S11 shows the numbers of positive and negative genes used for evaluating the methods.
-As shown in Fig. 4, DGAT-Mut yielded higher AUPRC values (ranging from 0.272 to 0.370) for predicting cancer drivers in BLCA, BRCA, CESC, COAD, GBM, LGG and STAD than OncodriveCLUSTL (ranging from 0.288 to 0.442), OncodriveFML (ranging from 0.283 to 0.406) and MutSigCV (ranging from 0.221 to 0.282).
-However, the AUPRC values achieved by DGAT-Mut in predicting cancer drivers for nine cancer types were lower than with DGAT-cancer.
-These results illustrated the importance of integrating uEMD-Mut with the gene expression-related features for improving the prediction of cancer drivers.
+As shown in Fig. S6, DGAT-Mut yielded higher AUPRC values (ranging from 0.272 to 0.370) for predicting cancer drivers in BLCA, BRCA, COAD, GBM and STAD than OncodriveCLUSTL (ranging from 0.288 to 0.356), OncodriveFML (ranging from 0.283 to 0.365), MutSigCV (ranging from 0.225 to 0.282), DiffMut (ranging from 0.204 to 0.250) and TDAmut (ranging from 0.274 to 0.334).
+MutExTDA is a method that integrates topological data analysis with mutation and expression profiles, quantifying the correlation between mutation frequency and mRNA levels across cancer.
+When uEMD-TDA was utilized exclusively as a predictive factor for identifying cancer drivers across the nine cancer types, it demonstrated AUPRC values (ranging from 0.185 to 0.283) that were consistently lower than those achieved by the DGAT-cancer model (ranging from 0.336 to 0.468).
+The AUPRC values achieved by DGAT-Mut and DGAT-TDA in predicting cancer drivers for nine cancer types were lower than with DGAT-cancer.
+This comparison underscores the enhanced predictive power of the DGAT-cancer model, demonstrating the importance of combining mutation-based and gene expression-based features for the improved identification of cancer driver genes.
+Although the gene expression-based model, uEMD-Ex, showed lower AUPRC values than DGAT-cancer in two out of seven cancer types, including GBM and STAD, it demonstrated superior predictive performance across all seven types when compared to alternative methods such as MutSigCV, OncodriveFML, OncodriveCLUST, DiffMut, and TDAmut (Fig. S6).
 DGAT-cancer and DGAT-Exp were not applied to the prediction of cancer drivers for two cancer types (CESC and LGG) because limited paracancer was available from the TCGA for these two types of cancer (Methods).
 These results confirm the key role of gene expression-based features in the model.
-Thus, combining both uEMD-Mut and expression-based features improved the performance of DGAT-cancer.
+Thus, combining both mutation-based features and expression-based features improved the performance of DGAT-cancer.

 DGAT-cancer identifies novel cancer drivers

 DGAT-cancer identified many novel cancer driver genes that have not hitherto been reported to be related to cancer in CGC, OncoKB or IntOGen gene sets (Table S12).
+We have compiled all the gene sets from our study into a comprehensive supplementary spreadsheet (Table S13) for future benchmarking purposes.